by Rolf Sattler

 There is silence for a while, until little Ernie shouts out, “Okay, give him the dog!” ”(Osho.
 1998.
 Take it Really Seriously.
 Osho International Foundation, p.107).

-8. Qualifying and quantifying may also help to reduce or avoid unhealthy and harmful behavioral reactions.
+8. Qualifying and quantifying may also help to reduce or avoid unhealthy and harmful behavioural reactions.
 For example, instead of an overgeneralization we may say “as far as I know,” or “to me,” or “under these circumstances.”
-Instead of making either/or statements, we may say “to some extent,” or “to a degree,” and we may use fuzzy logic.
+Instead of making either/or statements, we may say “to some extent,” or “to a degree,” and we may use fuzzy logic (see my essay on Healing Thinking through Fuzzy Logic) .

 9. Avoiding perfectionism may also be helpful.
 Looking for perfect health, perfect love, perfect happiness, perfect peace, perfect truth, etc. seems futile.